Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 So even if it appears at first glance that Citi ThankYou points are limited without domestic partnerships, that couldn’t be further from the truth.
 In fact, one of my favorite ways to use Citi ThankYou points is for short flights on American Airlines via Qantas miles.

 Folks report some transfers are nearly instant, like Flying Blue and JetBlue.
 But others could take a couple of days to over a week!

 And there’s really no good way to gauge how long your transfer will take.
-For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between 2 and 3 days.
-And it took 6 or 7 days for points to appear in my Etihad loyalty account.
+For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between two and three days.
+And it took six or seven days for points to appear in my Etihad loyalty account.

 This is NOT handy if you find a great award flight to book, because by the time the points make it to your account, the award could be gone.
 And it’s hard to transfer speculatively based on an award flight that may or may not be available by the time the points show up.

 In my opinion, this is biggest downside of Citi ThankYou points, and the reason I can’t recommend them as enthusiastically as Chase Ultimate Rewards points.
 If transfer were instant – or even a couple of days – across the board, it would be a different story.

 As it stands, this is the most salient negative.
 Your points may take their time getting into airline partner accounts.